 Segal’s point reminded me of a community nurse in Belgium, who once told me that her rounds were planned by higher-ups in the organisation, down to the number of minutes she was to spend with each patient and the exact tasks she was to carry out.
 But, she told me, her patients often needed more than the scheduled wound-dressing or assistance with support stockings.
 They might crave a bit of small talk, say, or help with preparing a meal.
 Attending to her patients’ full needs, the nurse told me, might make her a good nurse; it would also make her a bad employee.

 Informal care work is under pressure as well.
 Taking care of children is largely seen as the job of parents, restricted to the nuclear family.
 Over the last half century, women have joined the labour market in droves, but time has not expanded to include more hours in a day.
-The result: struggle to combine paid work with the unpaid labour that is taking care of children, unless they can afford to hire nannies and house cleaners – who often do this caring work for low pay.
+The result: many families struggle to combine paid work with the unpaid labour that is taking care of children, unless they can afford to hire nannies and house cleaners – who often do this caring work for low pay.

-But this just pushes the problem further down the global in which women from lower socio-economic backgrounds or even low-income countries move to wealthier ones to do care work, leaving their own children behind to be cared for by others.
+But this just pushes the problem further down the global “care chain”, in which women from lower socio-economic backgrounds or even low-income countries move to wealthier ones to do care work, leaving their own children behind to be cared for by others.

 There is less time and space than ever for care

+There seems to be ever less time and space, then, for care.
 What doesn’t help, Segal said, is the fact that in industrialised, individualist countries like the United Kingdom, “independence” counts as one of the greatest possible goods.
 The ideal citizen is seen as someone who is autonomous, independent, resilient and self-reliant.

 She points to Trump, the US president, as the prime promoter of this kind of rugged individualism – taking off his face mask in front of the camera, telling US Americans not to fear Covid-19, and forever calling people either winners or losers, as if society were one big struggle for survival, rather than an intricate web of interdependence and mutual support.
-The evolution of the term self-care is another example, she told me: it’s now used mostly to market products or services to individuals so that they can take care of themselves,
+The evolution of the term self-care is another example, she told me: it’s now used mostly to market products or services to individuals so that they can take care of themselves, rather than relying on one another.

 As The Care Manifesto puts it: “Dependence on care has been pathologised, rather than recognised as part of our human condition.”

 But it’s as if this basic fact of what it means to be human makes us feel uncomfortable, so that we are now “in the ironic situation that the very wealthy, who love to talk about their autonomy and independence, are surrounded by armies of carers, whom they don’t recognise as such because they pay them and can sack them,” Segal said.
-“Whereas the people who are the most in need, like the sick and the disabled and so on, are denied the minimal resources to become more independent” –
+“Whereas the people who are the most in need, like the sick and the disabled and so on, are denied the minimal resources to become more independent” – because of welfare cuts.

 A utopian manifesto